Lump in Armpit: Top 10 Causes (& What to Do)

-A lump in the armpit may occur due to inflammation or infection in the area, which can be caused by folliculitis, boils, hidradenitis suppurativa, or infectious mononucleosis.
-Less commonly it can also be indicative of a tumor from breast cancer or lymphoma.
+A lump in the armpit may occur due to inflammation or infection in the area, caused by folliculitis, boils, hidradenitis suppurativa, or infectious mononucleosis.
+Although it is not as common, an armpit lump can also be a sign of a tumor from breast cancer or lymphoma.

-Depending on the underlying cause, a lump in the armpit may be accompanied by other symptoms, such as increased heat in the area, redness, sensitivity, pus, fever, weight loss or night sweats.
+Depending on the underlying cause, a lump in the armpit may be present with other symptoms, such as increased heat in the area, redness, sensitivity, pus, fever, weight loss or night sweats.

-If you notice a lump in the armpit, it is important to consult a general practitioner or dermatologist, so that it can be assessed.
+If you notice a lump in the armpit, it is important to consult a general practitioner or dermatologist for assessment.
 Once the cause is identified, treatment can be initiated.
-This may incldue antibiotics, anti-inflammatories or surgery.
+This may include antibiotics, anti-inflammatories or surgery.

 Imagem ilustrativa número 1